 Real love is a prayer and a deathless promise: an unwavering dedication to the soul of your loved one and to the soul of the world.
 Emotions and desires can come and go as they please, and circumstances can change in startling ways, but real love never wavers.
 Real love endures all emotions – and it survives trauma, betrayal, divorce, and even death.

 The truth about love is this: Love is constant; only the names change.
 Love doesn’t just restrict itself to romantic relationships.
-Love is everywhere – in the hug of a child, in the concern of a friend, in the center of your family, and in the hearts of your pets.
+Love can be anywhere – in the hug of a child, in the concern of a friend, in the center of your family, and in the hearts of your pets.
 When you’re lost and you can’t seem to find love anywhere, you’re actually listening to love in human language, instead of listening to the language of love.
 Love is constant; it’s not an emotion.

-May you be surrounded by true love.
+May you be surrounded by love and offer it unreservedly.